CREC: Bruce E. Douglas Ph.D. Scholarship for Overcoming Adversity (CREC Foundation)

 Timeline

-Below is the timeline for interested applicants to plan the submission of their application to the Bruce E. Douglas Scholarship for Overcoming Adversity as well as key dates when eligible applicants will be notified:
+Below is the anticipated timeline for interested applicants to plan the submission of their application to the Bruce E. Douglas Scholarship for Overcoming Adversity as well as key dates when eligible applicants will be notified:

-April 2, 2024 | Applications must be completed and received by this date to be considered for the scholarship. |
+March 2026 Applications must be completed and received by this date to be considered for the scholarship.

-Mid April | Applications are reviewed by the Scholarship Committee. |
+Early April Applications are reviewed by the Scholarship Committee.

 Applicants must meet the following criteria: